Mercury and PCBs in Fish

-Which fishing methods are environmentally harmful and which are okay?
+Which fish are possible hazards to your health and which are okay?

 WHAT TO KNOW ABOUT MERCURY

 Although fish is in general a very healthful food, some varieties contain high levels of mercury, and most kinds contain at least trace amounts.

 Mercury is a naturally occurring poisonous metal that is released into the environment from industrial sources.
 When mercury accumulates in waterways, fish ingest it, and it builds up in their tissues.

 Trace amounts of mercury aren’t of concern to most healthy people.
 But high levels are a health risk for everyone, especially fetuses, infants, and young children, as mercury targets developing nervous systems and kidneys.

 You can’t trim or cook out mercury from fish.
 The Food and Drug Administration, the Environmental Defense Fund, and other organizations advise us to limit mercury by following these guidelines.

 DON’T eat the “big four” fish with the highest levels of mercury: king mackerel, shark, swordfish, and tilefish.

 DO eat up to 12 ounces a week of low-mercury fish and shellfish.
 Good choices include catfish, herring, oysters, pollock, salmon, sardines, shrimp, and tilapia.

 DO think small and low on the food chain.
 Fish such as sardines and anchovies reproduce quickly and become food for bigger fish, so they don’t have a chance to bioaccumulate much mercury.
 Larger, long-living, and predatory fish such as swordfish, shark, orange roughy, and older tuna tend to accumulate more mercury.